Boise State vs. San Diego State College Basketball Game Preview

 Boise State is fine at this, but it is a strange way to go dead cold at once.
 It achieved everything just two days after the win over Colorado State, as it lost only 38%.

 Fresno State was able to stop the Broncos by three, and UNLV was able to stop them just about everywhere.
-Again, Boise State is usually able to overcome its issues by correcting everything, but San Diego State is a different animal.
+Again, Boise State is usually able to overcome its issues by doing everything right, but San Diego State is a different animal.

-It is able to take down and force teams to remain silent on the stretch for a long time.
+This defense is able to suppress and force teams to remain silent for a long time.
 Boise State is going to remain silent for a long stretch.

 What is going to happen

-Boise State is quite defensive, but San Diego State is better at it.
-This is not going to be a grind, but it will take a little while before the Aztec starts to pull.
+Boise State is great defensively, but San Diego State is better at it.
+It’s not going to be a grind, but it will take a little while before the Aztec starts to pull.

 Boise State vs. San Diego State Prediction, Line